denis-berthier/CSP-Rules-V2.1/UPDATES.md

-#### 2023 Apr 24 (SudoRules):
+#### 2023 Apr 25 (SudoRules):
 * Add the IMP630-ORk-W module for the impossible patterns in two bands or two stacks.
-Note that patterns effectively loaded in this module are those defined in the configuration file.
+Note that patterns and ORk-whips effectively loaded in this module are those defined in the configuration file.
 This module allows to try a solution with only impossible patterns before allowing "standard" chains.<br>
+* Add ORk-persistency rules to all the ORk-modules.<br>

 #### 2023 Apr 1 (SudoRules):